Skip to content

 Propagate uncertainties

-Uncertainty propagation uses the propagate method.
-To get the total uncertainty in pH from independent uncertainties in alkalinity and DIC in the example above, use:
+For example, to get the total uncertainty in pH from independent uncertainties in alkalinity and DIC:

 # Uncertainties in alkalinity and DIC are both 2 µmol/kg